chinmoy12c/autopsy/DOCUMENTATION.md

 Autopsy stores information about a user in a signed cookie, implemented with sessions in Flask.
 The cookie is base-64 encoded, so it is possible to see the contents of the cookie by decoding it; however, modifying the cookie manually would cause it to be rejected by the server due to the invalid signature.
 (The data and signature parts of the cookie are separated by a period.)

-If a user visits Autopsy without a cookie (e.g. for the first time), Autopsy generates a version 4 [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) and a number that uniquely identifies the user (called "count" in the code).
-The count is generated from a monotonically increasing counter to ensure that it is unique.
+If a user visits Autopsy without a cookie (e.g. for the first time), Autopsy generates a version 4 [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) and a number that uniquely identifies the user (called `count` in the code). `count` is generated from a monotonically increasing counter to ensure that it is unique.
 The UUID corresponds to the core dumps that the user uploads, and the count identifies the user's GDB session.

-Finally, when a user uploads a core dump, the name of the core dump is stored in the cookie (called "current" in the code).
+Finally, when a user uploads a core dump, the name of the core dump is stored in the cookie (called `current` in the code).
 The name keeps track of the core dump that the user is uploading.

 ## Database